Remodeling a kitchen can cost thousands of dollars.

 Another great tip, if you don’t want your cabinets completely open, go with decorative curtains instead of doors.
 I was going for the ‘old country kitchen’ look.

-So I didn’t want people to be able to see under my sink.
-Instead, I used two curtain rods and hung valances to keep under my kitchen sink hidden.
+I didn’t want people to be able to see under my sink.
+Instead, I used 2 curtain rods and hung valances to keep under my kitchen sink hidden.

 4. Buy Used Appliances

 If you aren’t able to salvage your kitchen appliances, then put local yard sale pages and Craig’s List to use.
 You would be surprised how great some of the used appliances actually are.

 Also, sometimes people will list when they are setting things out on their curbs for free.
 Free is always better in my book.